gocn/styleguide/README.md

 ## 授权

-The articles in 《Google Style Guides》 are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).
+The articles in 《Google Go 编程规范》 are licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).